MASantos/DragonCompSci/Bash-Tutorial-101.md

 # Bash Tutorial
 This tutorial is intended as a crash course to help fixing the minimal set of  ideas to allow one modify the scripts built in house.
-In particular we will focus on understanding the `automate-upgrade.sh` Drivesync5 upgrade script.
+In particular we will focus on understanding the `automated-upgrade.sh` DS5 upgrade script.

 Generality or precision have consequently been sacrified in order to keep this tutorial concise and practical.